What's Trending in Valentine Nails for 2026

 Problem: Hearts Look Wonky or Uneven

-Not everyone has steady hands for detailed art (I definitely didn't when I started).
+Not everyone has steady hands for detailed art.
 It takes practice.

 Fix: Use nail art stickers or stamping plates for perfect hearts every time.
 Alternatively, embrace the hand-painted imperfect aesthetic—slight variations actually look more artistic than identical hearts.
 If a heart is truly terrible, wipe it off with alcohol before curing and try again.